MicrosoftDocs/cpp-docs/docs/mfc/reference/cwinappex-class.md

 ```

 ### Parameters
- [in] `lpszSubSection`
+ [in] *lpszSubSection*
  A string that contains the name of a registry key.

- [in] `lpszEntry`
+ [in] *lpszEntry*
  A string that contains the name of the value to set.

- [in] `obj`
+ [in] *obj*
  The data to store.

 ### Return Value
- `TRUE` if this method is successful; otherwise `FALSE`.
+ TRUE if this method is successful; otherwise FALSE.

 ### Remarks
- The `lpszSubSection` parameter is not an absolute path for a registry entry.
+ The *lpszSubSection* parameter is not an absolute path for a registry entry.
 It is a relative path that is appended to the end of the default registry key for your application.
 To get or set the default registry key, use the methods [CWinAppEx::GetRegistryBase](#getregistrybase) and [CWinAppEx::SetRegistryBase](#setregistrybase), respectively.

- If the value specified by `lpszEntry` does not exist under the registry key specified by `lpszSubSection`, this method will create that value.
+ If the value specified by *lpszEntry* does not exist under the registry key specified by *lpszSubSection*, this method will create that value.

 ##  <a name="writesectionstring"></a>  CWinAppEx::WriteSectionString
  Writes string data to a value in the registry.